 In early 1981 I joined Apple where I worked in both the Product Engineering Group and the Advanced Technology Group (ATG).
 I was with Apple for almost 11 years, and by all accounts made some important contributions to many of Apple's most interesting projects (1980s - early 90s).
 I worked on video hardware, processor architectures (ARM), and prototype broadband network applications with UI, image, and video objects.
-In 1990 I was given an Apple Advanced Technology Award for the work I did with hyperlinks and multimedia over Asynchronous Transfer Mode (ATM) broadband networks and ISDN.
+In 1990 I was given an Apple Advanced Technology Award for the work I did with hyperlinks and multimedia over emerging broadband networks.
 I also wrote one of Apple's very early Technical Reports (#14), called Language Action and Computer Network Interaction, which was considered "disruptive" when it was initially published in 1989.
 It is now part of a Special Collections catalog at Stanford University Library.

 Post Apple Technical Management:

 In the 1990s and up to mid 2008 I worked with a series of companies in Sr. Engineering Management positions including SRI International ("Stanford Research Institute"), Edge Dynamics, RSA Security, Entegrity Solutions, and Hayes Microcomputer Products.
 I also had my own consulting practice based on my Actor Model communications framework, the Communications Component Architecture (CCA).
 It was used in projects at SRI and other contexts; (see Media page for details).

 Investing in Personal Interests:

 In 2009 I became a founding supporter of the endangered species organization SAVE THE FROGS, which evolved into a major educational lobby and field-work organization dedicated to the protection of global amphibian populations.
 Frogs are a major "indicator species" for the health of the environment for all life forms, including us humans.
 The alarming fact of their declining numbers sends a serious message that we need to do a lot more to clean up the environment.